EthernalPunks/EthernalRecursivePunks/README.md

-## Ethernal Punks
+## Ethernal Recursive Punks

-Ethernal Punks is one of the first 10k Recursive ethernal collections.
+Ethernal Recursive Punks is one of the first 10k Recursive ethernal collections.
 The original Punks are being recreated by combining different pre-inscribed traits.
 Mint is 100% free.
 Find the punk you want in the SVG folder and inscribe the SVG file to claim it.

 **Note: On June 28, 2023, at 10:00 AM UTC, all SVGs will be released in this repository.**